-Forsyth County Schools is home to 5 outstanding high schools, featuring grades nine through twelve.
-The district also provides the Academies of Creative Education (A.C.E.), which features two schools, Forsyth Academy (a charter non-traditional high school)/Academy @ Night (night school) and iAchieve Virtual Academy, FCS' 6-12 school, as well as Gateway Academy (the alternative program for middle and high school students).
+Forsyth County Schools is home to 5 outstanding traditional high schools, featuring grades nine through twelve.
+The district also provides the Academies of Creative Education (A.C.E.), which features a 6-12 school, iAchieve Virtual Academy, and two programs, Forsyth Academy/Academy @ Night and Gateway Academy (6-12 alternative program).

 All buildings are new or recently renovated, and include a cafeteria, media center, performing arts center, two gymnasiums, weight rooms, and athletic fields/facilities.
 School designs vary across the county, and include one or two-story buildings.